Special routes of U.S. Route 80: Abilene–Weatherford alternate route

-U.S. Route 80 Alternative (Breckenridge), also known as SH 1 A, U.S. 80 A, and U.S. 80 N, was an alternative route of U.S. 80 that ran between Abilene and Weatherford from 1932 to 1943.
-An approved amendment to the original route for Texas State Highway 1, the Texarkana-to-El Paso highway first proposed in 1917, the alternative route was included in the re-designation of SH 1 to U.S. Route 80, and was designated as U.S. 80 N in July 1932.
-Diverging from the El Paso-to-Dallas section of U.S. Route 80 at Abilene, the alternative route ran northeast for 36 miles to Albany, then east for 26 miles to Breckenridge.
+U.S. Route 80 Alternate (Breckenridge) was an alternate route of U.S. 80 that ran between Abilene and Weatherford from 1932 to 1943.
+An approved amendment to the original route for Texas State Highway 1, the Texarkana-to-El Paso highway first proposed in 1917, the route was included in the re-designation of SH 1 to U.S. Route 80, and was designated as US 80N in July 1932.
+Diverging from the El Paso-to-Dallas section of U.S. Route 80 at Abilene, the alternate route ran northeast for 36 miles to Albany, then east for 26 miles to Breckenridge.
 Continuing east for 35 miles, the route turned southeast, traversing the Metcalf Gap, a pass through the low range of hills and mesas known as the Palo Pinto Mountains, before heading east for 36 miles to Weatherford.
-From Weatherford the alternative route rejoined the main route and continued east to Fort Worth and the terminus of U.S. 80 in Dallas.
-Bypassing the main route, which continued east from Abilene through Eastland, Cisco, and Strawn to Weatherford, the alternative route allowed travelers to pass near historic Fort Griffin, traverse the unique topography of the Western Cross Timbers, and take the waters in the town of Mineral Wells, known for its mineral-rich springs.
+From Weatherford the alternate route rejoined the main route and continued east to Fort Worth and the terminus of U.S. 80 in Dallas.
+Bypassing the main route, which continued east from Abilene through Eastland, Cisco, and Strawn to Weatherford, the alternate route allowed travelers to pass near historic Fort Griffin, traverse the unique topography of the Western Cross Timbers, and take the waters in the town of Mineral Wells, known for its mineral-rich springs.

-The entire route of U.S. 80 N was canceled in July 1943, and the section from the intersection with U.S. 80 in Weatherford through Breckenridge to Albany was re-designated as part of U.S. Route 180.
-This new route would continue west from Albany to the Texas-New Mexico state line west of Seminole, before continuing west to El Paso in concurrence with U.S. Route 62.
-The section of U.S. 80 N between Albany and Abilene would be given its current designation of Texas State Highway 351 in August 1943.
+The entire route of US 80 Alt. was canceled in July 1943, and the section from the intersection with US 80 in Weatherford through Breckenridge to Albany was re-designated as part of US 180.
+This new route would continue west from Albany to the New Mexico state line west of Seminole, before continuing west to El Paso in concurrence with U.S. Route 62.
+The section from Albany to Abilene would be given its current designation of SH 351 in August 1943.